Category Archives: Wildlife

 During dusk, people gather and wait for red giant flying squirrel to come out of the box.
 Far right: Tarsier

 Night Walk is available (conducted between 6pm-8pm), you can register for the walk at ticketing counter (before they close at 5pm).
-The fee is RM30 (≈USD$8.50) per adult and RM15 (≈USD$4) per child (5-17 years old) for a minimum of 2 hours, RM15/person for each additional hour.
+The fee is RM50 per adult and RM25 per child (5-16 years old) for a minimum of 2 hours, RM20/person for each additional hour.

-A minimum of 4 visitors (but no more than 10) is required to form the night walking group, or you have to pay for the full amount RM120/group (≈USD$34).
+You can book a private group (max 5 people) for RM350.
 Do bring torch-light (flashlight) and raincoat with you.
 You can take photos but no camera flash is allowed for small animals.

 How to get there